 1. Demand for payroll professionals is growing

 In some companies, payroll operates out of human resources or accounting departments.
 In others, payroll is its own division, with payroll managers who plan and execute payroll policies, and supervise payroll staff.

-Unemployment rates for payroll clerks, regardless of company size, are low — 2.0 percent for the second quarter of 2016, compared with 4.9 percent overall, according to the U.S. Bureau of Labor Statistics.
+Unemployment rates for payroll clerks, regardless of company size, are low, according to the U.S. Bureau of Labor Statistics.

 “As companies grow, so does the need to add employees,” says Joe Avignone, director of permanent placement services for Robert Half.
 “And with more staff comes the need for more payroll processing, tax filing and reports.”

 Part of the demand also has to do with the fact that accounting and finance departments are reducing the number of generalists in favor of professionals with more specialized skills, according to the Benchmarking the Accounting and Finance Function report from Robert Half and the Financial Executives Research Foundation.
 This trend is reflected by increases in staff dedicated to other areas of the finance function, including payroll.

 2. More and more skills are required

 As the payroll industry becomes more complex, with automated systems and cloud-based applications that combine HR information and benefits tracking, payroll professionals have to stay up to date and expand their knowledge well beyond payroll accounting basics.
 They also need strong soft skills and organizational abilities to get the job done.

 One of the ways companies can build employee satisfaction — or at least avoid dissatisfaction — is to ensure timeliness and accuracy with regard to take-home pay, overtime pay, sick leave, vacations, direct deposit and W-2s.